markqvist/Sideband/README.md

 #### Source Package Install

 For more advanced setups, including the ability to run Sideband in headless daemon mode, enable debug logging output, configuration import and export and more, you may want to install it from the source package via `pip` instead.

-**Please note!** The very latest Python release, Python 3.13 is currently **not** compatible with the Kivy framework, that Sideband uses to render its user interface.
-If your version of macOS uses Python 3.13 as its default Python installation, you will need to install an earlier version as well.
-Using [the latest release of Python 3.12](https://www.python.org/downloads/release/python-3127/) is recommended.

 To install Sideband via `pip`, follow these instructions: